SirGarhi/garhis-grotto-foundry/docs/CharacterPathDesignDoc.md

 ﻿## Term Definitions
 * Path – The set of Tiers for a specific character.
 Think of it as a roadmap for how the character may develop.
 * Tier – A collection of features of similar power level.
-* Feature – Either an effect or an ability.
+* Feature – Can be potentially anything, but generally an effect, an ability, or the initial acquiring of a specific piece of equipment.
 * Effect – A bonus of some sort that is applied without requiring an action on the part of the player.
 An upgrade to a weapon to make it deal an additional 1d4 damage on every hit would be an effect.
 * Ability – Something that requires an action on the part of the player to trigger.
 Using a Bonus Action to cast a spell you otherwise wouldn't have access to would be an ability.